 - 2 cups chicken or vegetable stock (apple juice or alcohol free dry white wine)

 - 1+ tablespoon mild vinegar (rice or apple cider for example)

 - 1 loaf French Bread (gluten free if desired) (cut into 1 ½ inch cubes)

 - assorted vegetables such as mushrooms broccoli, cauliflower, bell peppers, etc. cut into bite sized pieces or strips

 - Combine both grated cheeses and coat with cornstarch.

-- Heat skillet on high and rub with cut sides of the garlic.
+- Place an electric skillet in the center of the table and heat to high.
+Rub with cut sides of the garlic.

-- Pour in stock or apple juice and vinegar.
+- Pour in chicken stock and vinegar.
 Heat until bubbling but not boiling.

 - Reduce heat to medium.
 Add cheese mixture one handful at a time, stirring constantly.
-Make sure each addition of cheese is dissolved before adding more.
+Make sure each addition of cheese is melted before adding more.

 - Serve with bread and vegetables.
 Diners can use fondue forks or bamboo skewers to eat directly from the skillet, or scoop out the cheese into ramekins or small bowls.